ProfessorUdGuru/treebard_gps/README.md

 ## We Support Each Other

 If you're trying to test what there is so far and want me to support you, post your question at the [informal forum](https://treebard.proboards.com) and I'll see what I can do.
 Same goes if you just want to give me some advice.
 (But don't tell me to give up...)
-If you want to support me, you can check out my bio and some info on the solar energy project I gave my previous life to at [GoFundMe.com](https://gofundme.com/whearly).
+If you want to support me, join the forum and send me a personal message.

 ## Contributing is Allowable